Environmental

 Since its launch in 2009, GRESB has assessed the performance of various property companies and funds around the world, establishing a global standard for ESG benchmarking that is now applied to a broader and more diverse class of real assets.
 Today, more than 150 GRESB investor members who are some of the largest pension funds and their fiduciaries, including the Government Pension Investment Fund (GPIF) and several investors in Japan, use the GRESB data in their investment management and engagement process to better understand the sustainability risks and opportunities intrinsic to their real assets investments.

-In the 2023 GRESB Real Estate Assessment, Ichigo Hotel was awarded Two Stars in the GRESB Rating (maximum five stars), based on the quintile position of Ichigo Hotel's GRESB Overall Score relative to global participants.
-Ichigo Hotel won a “Green Star” designation for the third consecutive year, exemplifying Ichigo Hotel’s high achievement in areas of ESG-related policies and organizational setup (the “Management Component”), and the environmental performance of its assets as well as tenant engagement (the “Performance Component”).
+In the 2024 GRESB Real Estate Assessment, Ichigo Hotel was awarded Three Stars in the GRESB Rating (maximum five stars), based on the quintile position of Ichigo Hotel's GRESB Overall Score relative to global participants.
+Ichigo Hotel won a “Green Star” designation for the fourth consecutive year, exemplifying Ichigo Hotel’s high achievement in areas of ESG-related policies and organizational setup (the “Management Component”), and the environmental performance of its assets as well as tenant engagement (the “Performance Component”).

-Ichigo Hotel also received the highest “A” GRESB Public Disclosure Level, which measures the quality of ESG disclosures by REITs and listed property companies.
+Ichigo Hotel also received the highest “A” GRESB Public Disclosure Level, which measures the quality of ESG disclosures by REITs and listed property companies, for the second year in a row.

 GRESB